man people summer grass

 Which Drills to Coach Soccer to Kids at U10, U9 and U8?

 The ideal drills for U10 and younger kids are those that enable them to get many touches on the ball.
+We can follow the Play-Practice-Play methodology, but we have to fill the middle with appropriate activities.
 They need to have game-like environment that can be used as situations for controlled repetition and helpful feedback.
 Finally, they need to have increasing complexity and intensity, that will be used as the players get better and older.

 As they master these drills and move to higher age groups, these drills will be just warmup drills for them.
 Initially, you should be able to describe the drills in only few sentences.
 After that, they will remember the drills, recall them and quickly start them in subsequent practices.